A Revolving Cage

 “This is the last time you will be paying my bus fares, so thanks a lot David.”

-This was the fitting example of the tone of our relationship for three years.
+This was a fitting example of the tone of our relationship for three years.

 Very little to talk to each other about and we have always been two desolate islands standing against each other, lost and abandoned.
 The problems we needed to fix ran deeper, leagues and leagues into the ocean of our relationship.
 Charlotte was very physically attractive in a fragile way.
 I was animated with her but never flirtatious around her.